Tips to Improve Student Engagement in a Virtual Classroom

 Keeping student's prepared before entering the classroom

 The concept of the Flipped Classroom Model (FCM) is that basic content instruction is introduced before class and strengthened in class with the support of peers and teachers in a collaborative environment.
-This pedagogy has been adopted by several professors and now with the implementation of technology and multi-media resources, this can become even easier.
+This pedagogy has been adopted by several professors and now with the implementation of technology and social media, specifically multi-media resources, this can become even easier.

 Including various types of activities can make FCM can enable professors to have students learn while building out course content.
 For example, instructors may ask students to read a chapter of the book, put on a "teacher hat" and create a question out of the content of those readings that can be used for quizzes and exams.